-- hedge their investments against losses from factors like currency fluctuations, stock market risks and interest rate changes; or - invest indirectly in securities or financial markets, provided the investment is consistent with the Fund's investment objective.
+- hedge their investments against losses from factors like currency fluctuations, stock market risks and interest rate changes including hedging the U.S. Option Series against changes in the U.S. currency relative to the Canadian currency; or - invest indirectly in securities or financial markets, provided the investment is consistent with the Fund's investment objective.